 - But a $1 investment in direct mail returns $7 to $15.

-Not all direct mail is created equal.
+Finally, remember that not all direct mail is created equal.
 Read about Overkill Marketing.